tinacms/tina.io/content/blog/a-b-test-with-tina.md

 - Editor creates a new page in the CMS
 - Editor wires up the page as a page-variant in the "A/B Tests" collection

 And that's it!
-We hope this empowers your team to start testing out different page variants to find the most effective pieces of content!
+We hope this empowers your team to start testing out different page variants to start optimizing your content!

 ## How to keep up to date with Tina?